Leas Lift

 Oral Histories Project

-This interview is part of the Folkestone Leas Lift Oral History Project, created to capture and preserve personal memories of the lift and its place in local life.
+These interviews are part of the Folkestone Leas Lift Oral History Project, created to capture and preserve personal memories of the lift and its place in local life.
 While the Leas Lift undergoes restoration, we’ll be sharing a series of selected highlights from the interviews.
 Full recordings are held in our digital archive.

 Astrid Amos’s memories paint a vivid picture of post-war Folkestone, seen through the eyes of a local teenager.
 For her, the Leas Lift was both a treat and a gateway.
 Leading to open-air swimming lessons, visits to the pet’s corner, and long afternoons at the Rotunda amusement arcade.